-- Stretch at the end of each day to help relief tight muscles.
+- Stretch at the end of each day to help relieve tight muscles.

-- Freezing a bottle of water in the freezer and rolling it under your foot can help massage tired feet and reduce soreness.
+- Freezing a bottle of water in the freezer and rolling it under your feet can help massage tired feet and reduce soreness.

-- Moisturise frequently to keep the skin soft and supple, reducing the possibility of corns or calluses from developing.
+- Moisturise frequently to keep your skin soft and supple and reduce the possibility of corns or calluses from developing.

-- If you find patches of rough skin developing on your feet, try using a pumice stone to gently exfoliate your skin, keeping it soft and smooth.
+- If you find patches of rough skin developing on your feet, try using a pumice stone and exfoliate gently to keep your skin soft and smooth.

 How to survive the holidays back home with COVID-19

 Pre-COVID, December was one of the busiest months on the social calendar.
 From holiday gatherings among friends and family to company-wide celebrations, many of us had multiple events lined up this month.

 Post-COVID however, things are a little different.
 The advent of new variants such as Delta and Omicron have only further complicated things.
 Keep yourself and those around you safe by minimising social interactions or keeping to smaller groups at social events.
 Fully vaccinated individuals should continue to take care to carry out routine testing and maintain the habit of keeping up preventative measures such as mask wearing or washing, especially around older relatives.